Nekromenzer/train-ticket-booking/README.md

 # Train Booking system

-A train ticket booking app which users can book the train make payments with Admin management sys
+A train ticket booking app in which users can book the train and make payments with the Admin management sys

 ## Demo